apolenkov/nodejs-backend-test-schedules/README.md

 such as OAuth.
 - Build a filter feature that can filter records with some of the attributes.
-- Use event-driven architecture (Kafka is preferred) instead of RESTful
 - Can add C4 model architecture schemas

 ## Q&A